 - For the not so brave there are a 50 Miler (80km) which starts at Riebeeck Kasteel (Delico Butchery) and finishes in Malmesbury (please note entries are limited and only pre-entries are taken).
 There will be a shuttle from the finish to the start at Delico at 07h30 and there will be NO shuttle available in the afternoon.

-- Shuttle: You have to book & pay R150 for the shuttles and they were fully booked last year.
-Mail Alanda for bookings and enquires – firstname.lastname@example.org.
+- Shuttle: Fully booked.
+Mail Alanda to be added to the waiting list- firstname.lastname@example.org.
 Please try and arrange lifts with your friends or family.
 It is a 25km drive from the finish to the start.

 You will need an Amarider Trail Tag to be timed for this event, you will tag in and out at various check points along the route.The Trail Tags are available for purchase at R100 or for rent at R50.
 You’ll use the Tag at most Dirtopia and Amarider events, so you might as well purchase one.
 If you don’t have a Trail Tag you MUST purchase a temporary Trail Tag at R50 OR a permanent Trail Tag at R100 upon entering.